louiejtaylor/grabseqs/README.md

 ## History

-This project spawned out of/incorporates code from [hisss](https://github.com/louiejtaylor/hisss); many thanks to @ArwaAbbas for helping make this work!
+This project spawned out of/incorporates code from [hisss](https://github.com/louiejtaylor/hisss); many thanks to [ArwaAbbas](https://github.com/ArwaAbbas) for helping make this work!